aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 5. Visit the [AWS Systems Manager console](https://console.aws.amazon.com/systems-manager/), in the left-hand navigation pane, under the **Node Management** section, choose **Fleet Manager**.
 6. Confirm that you can see your EC2 instances in Fleet Manager.
 Alternatively, you can use [AWS Resource Explorer](https://docs.aws.amazon.com/systems-manager/latest/userguide/Resource-explorer-quick-setup.html) to search and discover resources in your AWS account or across an entire AWS organization.

+---
-::alert[If you do not see your EC2 instances in Fleet Manager after 30 minutes of enabling Default Host Management, refer to the SSM Agent Troubleshooting section at the bottom of this page.]{header="Note"}
+**If you do not see your EC2 instances in Fleet Manager after 30 minutes of enabling Default Host Management, refer to the SSM Agent Troubleshooting section at the bottom of this page.**

+---

 **Enabling GuardDuty Runtime Monitoring for EC2**